Scripter17/url-cleaner/README.md

 - `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist`: Effectively `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist` for specified not subdomains.
 - `breezewiki-hosts`: Hosts to replace with the `breezewiki-domain` variable when the `breezewiki` flag is enabled. `fandom.com` is always replaced and is therefore not in this set.
 - `lmgtfy-hosts`: Hosts to replace with `google.com`.
+- `bypass.vip-hosts`: Hosts to use bypass.vip for.
+- `email-link-format-1-hosts`: (TEMPORARY NAME) Hosts that use unknown link format 1.
+- `unmangle-subdomain-starting-with-www-segment-not-subdomain-whitelist`: The `NotSubdomain`s to apply the `no-unmangle-subdomain-starting-with-www-segment` flag for.
+- `unmobile-not-subdomain-blacklist`: The `NotSubdomain`s to never apply the `unmobile` flag for.
+- `onion-location`: Replace hosts with results from the `Onion-Location` HTTP header if present.

 Sets can have elements inserted into them using `--insert-into-set name1 value1 value2 --insert-into-set name2 value3 value4`.